Xtian69420/Xtian69420/README.md

 <details>
   <summary> Expand to see more... </summary>

-## Technologies & Tools I Work With
+## Environment & Tools I Work With

 - JavaScript
 - Python